 Andy Warhol was the son of Slovak parents and there's a Warhol museum in the town of Medzilaborce that displays some of his artwork.
 Closer to the capital, the Danubiana Art Museum sits on the Danube peninsula, projecting out into the Gabčíkovo Dam, where it was founded by Dutch entrepreneur Gerard H. Meulensteen in 2000 to promote contemporary Slovak art and young artists in particular.

-According to the Slovak Golf Association, there are now twenty-one golf courses in the country and one in particular is rather good.
-Tále Golf Club at Horná Lehota, which is also known as Gray Bear, was the only real “championship” standard course in Slovakia.
-Gray Bear was used for most of the big national competitions and it’s worth playing.
-But the new Nicklaus-designed Legend course at the Penati Golf Resort opened in August 2012 and, with the second Heritage course designed by Jonathan Davison appearing a year later, this is the premier golf facility in the country and worthy of close inspection.
+According to the Slovak Golf Association, there are now almost thirty golf courses in the country and two of them at the Penati Golf Resort are rather good.
+The Nicklaus-designed Legend course opened in August 2012, with the second Heritage course (designed by Jonathan Davison) appearing a year later.
+There's no doubt that this is the premier golf facility in the country and one that's worthy of close inspection.

 Our rankings of the Top 8 Golf Courses of Slovakia were last updated in February 2020.
 Click the link to read the story.